 After spending his formative years in England, James swept into a Scotland in chaos with a reforming zeal that made him many enemies among those with vested interests: people who had done well in the comfortable and corrupt Scotland run by the Duke of Albany.
 Amongst his many other reforms he introduced what is now the Court of Session.

 Those dissatisfied with James' rule decided to progress their cause by challenging his right to the throne.
 James' grandfather, Robert II, had had to remarry his first wife because of doubts about the validity of their first marriage.
 This in turn had raised doubts that Robert III, James' father, could be illegitimate.
 Supporters of the children of Robert II's second marriage, who were undoubtedly legitimate, rose up against James.
 James took steps to suppress the challenge with increasing ruthlessness.

 But not enough.
-On 20 February 1437, plotters supporting the claims of Walter, Earl of Atholl, a son of Robert II's second marriage, broke into the Dominican Friary in Perth where James was staying with Queen Joan.
+Early on 21 February 1437, plotters supporting the claims of Walter, Earl of Atholl, a son of Robert II's second marriage, broke into the Blackfriars monastery in Perth where James was staying with Queen Joan.
 James tried to escape by climbing down a sewer that exited onto the tennis court where he had spent many of his days.
 Ironically he had instructed that the outlet be blocked the previous day to prevent tennis balls being lost.
 James was cornered in the sewer and killed by Sir Robert Graham.
 Queen Joan, though injured, escaped, and took their young son James - now James II - for safety to Stirling Castle.